Rarotonga, 2010

 It is important for those facing Tribunal hearings to recognize that it is not only the views of the presiding members that 'matter' in a case, as interpretations of rules, and larger policy objectives of the Tribunal often play a part in ultimate decision-making.
 This has been the case at least since the seminal Supreme Court of Canada case of IWA v Consolidated-Bathurst Packaging (SCC, 1990) which tolerated policy review of the draft decision of a presiding tribunal by Labour Board members not on the presiding panel.

-What follows in this brief chapter is a review of the rudimentary constituent elements and structure of SPPA-governed Tribunals, which elements and structures may be viewed as the template model for most Tribunals, subject to variation by the parent statute of any given tribunal.
+What follows in this brief chapter is a review of the rudimentary constituent elements and structure of SPPA-governed tribunals, which elements and structures may be viewed as the template model for most tribunals, subject to variation - normally by it's parent statute.

 Much of the law surrounding the appointment of members to a tribunal, and to some extent their operation, has changed significantly with the passage into law in 2010 and 2011 of the Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009 (ATAGAA).